 Our pro forma net tangible book value as of September 30, 2000, was approximately \$(3.0) million, or \$(0.19) per share of common stock.
 Pro forma net tangible book value per share represents the amount of our total pro forma tangible assets less total liabilities divided by the pro forma number of shares of common stock outstanding.
-After giving effect to the issuance and sale by us of 6,250,000 shares of common stock offered by this prospectus at an assumed initial offering price of \$9.50 per share and after deducting estimated underwriting discounts, commissions and offering expenses payable by us, our pro forma net tangible book value as of September 30, 2000 would have been \$50.7 million, or \$2.04 per share.
-This represents an immediate increase in the pro forma net tangible book value of \$2.23 per share to existing stockholders and an immediate dilution of \$7.46 per share to new stockholders in this offering illustrated by the following table:
+After giving effect to the issuance and sale by us of 6,250,000 shares of common stock offered by this prospectus at an assumed initial offering price of \$12.00 per share and after deducting estimated underwriting discounts, commissions and offering expenses payable by us, our pro forma net tangible book value as of September 30, 2000 would have been \$65 million, or \$2.63 per share.
+This represents an immediate increase in the pro forma net tangible book value of \$2.82 per share to existing stockholders and an immediate dilution of \$9.37 per share to new stockholders in this offering illustrated by the following table:

-Assumed initial public offering price per share \$9.50 Pro forma net tangible book value per share before this offering \$(0.19) Increase per share attributable to new stockholders 2.23 Pro forma net tangible book value per share after the offering 2.04 Dilution per share to new investors \$7.46 =====
+==: ===== Dilution per share to new investors \$ 9.37 Pro forma net tangible book value per share after the offering 2.63 Increase per share attributable to new stockholders 2.82 Pro forma net tangible book value per share before this offering \$(0.19) Assumed initial public offering price per share \$ 12.00